 Make it convenient.
 Make contributions automatic.

-Reach your goals faster and put your savings on autopilot with automated contributions from your checking or savings account.
+Reach your goals faster and put your savings on autopilot with recurring contributions from your checking or savings account.
 Automating your contributions can make the process of saving for future education costs easier.
-You can set up withdrawals from your paycheck, or a checking or savings account.
+You can set up withdrawals from your paycheck, or simply link your bank account.
 Having a steady stream of automatic contributions, even of just $20 or $50, can be powerful.

 Tell your child you have opened a 529 account for them.
 Research shows that students who know there is a college savings account for them are more engaged in their education.
 Also, consider telling your family and friends about the account and encouraging gift contributions.
 Virginia529’s gift center makes it easy for friends and family to contribute to the account for birthdays, holidays, or other special events.

 If you already have a 529 account, consider making an incremental increase in how much you’re contributing – whatever is feasible for your budget.
 If possible, increase the contribution rate 1% (or more) each year, or if you receive a pay raise (or new job).

 In addition to the account owner, there are additional individuals who you can authorize to access your Virginia529 account, and also individuals who you can designate to manage your account(s) in the event that you are unable to manage it.
 Sign into your account and make sure the designated survivors and authorized individuals with access to your Virginia529 accounts are up-to-date.